 A word of warning to husbands/partners

-You know that week out of every month where you daren’t open your gob?
+You know that week out of every month where you daren’t open your mouth?
 The tears?
 The tantrums?
 The plate hurling?
 The ‘ I’M LEAVING YOU!!
 BASTAAARD!!’ when you’ve called her ‘cuddly’?

 This is nothing compared to the menopause.

-Things settle down eventually (maybe never ha ha) but you will occasionally find the Missus passed out over a pile of old photographs taken of her when she still had youth on her side (and collagen) but this generally happens on birthdays.
-You must tread carefully here my dears… back away and pretend you’ve seen NOTHING.
-Go to your shed and lock the door..
+Things settle down eventually (maybe never ha ha) but you will occasionally find your other half passed out over a pile of old photographs taken of her when she still had youth on her side (and collagen) but this generally happens on birthdays.
+You must tread carefully here my dears.
+Back away.
+Pretend you’ve seen NOTHING.

 As crappy as the menopause can be, the alternative is not living long enough to experience any of it and when I look at it that way, I consider myself fortunate.
 I aim to embrace mid-life and menopause with a liberal helping of humour as well as the occasional strop.
 OK, LOTS of strops!